AprilFoolsDevs/placemc/README.md

       world:
         generator: VoidGenerator

-** Misc
+## License

 Copyright 2017 JJJollyjim

-Available under the terms of the MIT license
+Available under the terms of the MIT license, except for Apache HTTPClient Fluent and its dependencies which are provided by Apache under their license